Etobicoke School of the Arts: Performances

 Every year, the school puts on a variety of shows and performances that vary each year.
 The shows demonstrate each of the six majors, and the students, and display them in a way that benefits each.

 The Drama Department puts on a yearly production known as "Mainstage".
 The Dance Department produce "Dance Night" in which all the dance students perform, most notably ESA's dance company "DancESAtion".
 The department also produces two choreographic workshops of staff and student pieces which perform in the fall and spring.

 The Contemporary Art Department hosts an annual art show which student artwork is showcased and sold, which is also its largest fundraiser.
 They also produce "Portfolio Day", one of the largest international high school art events, where students meet with visiting post-secondary institutions.

 The Music and Musical Theatre Departments conduct three performances each year: the December holiday concert, "Festive Celebration", a spring music showcase "Opus", and the culminating production of the annual Musical.

+There are many student-run shows occurring every year, including the following largest three: Because I am a Girl, Black History Month, and the Asian Student Art Show.